-As you explore architecture as a career, consider the Spitzer School of Architecture as a place to study.
+As you explore architecture, landscape architecture, urban design or a related field as a career, consider the Spitzer School of Architecture as a place to study.
 Spitzer is the flagship public school of architecture in New York City and at the City University of New York.
 We are one of the most diverse schools of design in the United States, and we offer students not only a rigorous education, but an affordable one too.
-We've set the pandemic behind us; Spitzer is thriving; Spitzer is confident.
+I can say with confidence that the state of the school is strong.
+Spitzer is confident.
 We're creating, drawing, building, imagining, studying, working, and learning together-in situ, in the studios, classrooms, labs, shops, offices, and library that make up the architecture school.
-I can say with confidence that the state of our school is strong.